Changelog¶

 For one raw provider output containing one or many routes:

-from retrocast import adapt_provider_output, get_adapter
+from retrocast import adapt_provider_output

-routes = adapt_provider_output(raw_provider_output, get_adapter("aizynth"))
+predictions = adapt_provider_output(raw_provider_output, adapter)

 For raw output already keyed by target ID or target SMILES:

-from retrocast import adapt_target_keyed_provider_output, get_adapter, load_benchmark
+from retrocast import adapt_target_keyed_provider_output, load_benchmark

 benchmark = load_benchmark("benchmark.json.gz")

-routes = adapt_target_keyed_provider_output(raw_mapping, benchmark, get_adapter("aizynth"))
+predictions = adapt_target_keyed_provider_output(raw_mapping, benchmark, adapter)

 To produce benchmark-keyed routes for scoring: